Metal Finishing Standards

 What Is Metal Finishing?

 Metal finishing may improve the appearance of a product or enhance its performance.
 Metal finishing may prevent corrosion, harden the metal so that it doesn't wear as quickly or improve its electrical properties.
 Finishing can make the material conductive or improve its solderability, how well it can be soldered.
+Note that there are many ways metal can be finished.
+We'll discuss several of the most common.

-Types of Metal Finishing
+The Most Common Types of Metal Finishing

 Electroplating is when the object is put in an aqueous solution.
 An electrical current is run through the solution with metal ions, causing them to plate the object.
 Electro-less plating or uses chemical deposition instead of electricity.
 Anodizing occurs when the metal is placed in a metal salt or acid bath to create a metal oxide on its surface.
 Phosphating is used to prepare the metal for subsequent finishing operations like painting.